 The initial location assumed by an umpire to rule on a play as a runner approaches a base or as a play develops.
-The umpire's line of vision forms a 90-degree angle to:
+The umpire's line of vision forms a 90 degree angle perpendicular to:

-- 1. The path of the runner on a tag play into a base. - 2.
-The application of the tag on a tag play not involving a base. - 3.
-The throw on force plays.
+- 1) The path of the runner on a tag play into a base. - 2) The application of the tag on a tag play not involving a base. - 3) The path of the flight of the ball on force plays.